How is ConnectYard licensed?

 Where is ConnectYard hosted?

-ConnectYard is hosted at Joyent, the official hosting environment for Facebook, LinkedIn, Google OpenSocial and numerous other high-volume social networking applications.
+ConnectYard is hosted on AWS, the official hosting environment for numerous other high-volume applications.
 ConnectYard's Web/application and database tiers are powered by Sun Solaris running on Dell Poweredge 2950 dual quad-core servers with Sun Fire X4500 (aka "Thumper") storage devices capable of delivering sustained throughput of >2GB/second.
 ConnectYard uses E-Series routers and switches from Force 10 for maximum throughput, redundancy and reliability along with F5 Networks BIG-IP load balancers to provide stunning performance across multiple servers and carrier-grade data centers in Emeryville, CA, Andover, MA, and San Diego, CA.